-- Symmetric Spinnaker: For the purpose of the aerodynamic model, the area of a symmetric spinnaker is determined as SL\(0.5\SF + 2\SMW)/3. - Asymmetric Spinnaker: For the purpose of the aerodynamic model, the area of an asymmetric spinnaker is determined as ASL\(0.5\ASF + 2\AMG)/3. - 10.36.4 Main and Mizzen: Mainsail area is determined by trapezoidal integration of P, E, and MGT, MGU, MGM, MGL and TW, along with the P, E, and TW (HB) values and with the mid-widths values of MGT, MGU, MGM and MGL.
-Where those mid-widths are located vertically by following the sail measurement procedures in the ORR Rule Book as per 10.27, 10.28, 10.29 as stated in the Equipment Rules of Sailing (ERS).
-Where the value for any width has not been recorded, the corresponding width limit is substituted.
+- Symmetric Spinnaker: For the purpose of the aerodynamic model, the area of a symmetric spinnaker is determined as SL(0.5SF + 2SMW)/3. - b) Asymmetric Spinnaker: For the purpose of the aerodynamic model, the area of an asymmetric spinnaker is determined as ASL(0.5ASF + 2AMG)/3. - 10.36.4 Main and Mizzen: Mainsail area is determined by trapezoidal integration of the mainsail widths TW, MGT, MGU, MGM, MGL and E, along the mainsail hoist, P. The mid-widths are located vertically by following the sail measurement procedures in the ORR Rule Book as per 10.27, 10.28 and 10.29. as stated in the Equipment Rules of Sailing (ERS).